-We’re currently experiencing problems with the purchasing process of our learning resources.
-If you do have any difficulties during the payment process, please contact us at [email protected].
-We’re working to fix the issues as soon as possible, and we apologise for any inconvenience.
+We’re also currently experiencing problems with the purchasing process of our learning resources (please note this does not affect the payment of our new CPD course – An Introduction to Trauma Informed Practice).
+If you have any difficulties during the payment process, please contact [email protected].

 Our Director of Delivery, Sacha Finkle explores why end-point assessment (EPA) reforms matter, their impact on apprenticeships, and how providers can adapt with confidence during this transition.